Our Giving Focus

-In 2014-2015, Seattle Milk Fund presented a total of $324,398 in grants to local families.
-Since changing its giving focus in 1965 to provide higher education and family support grants, and in 1990 to include child care grants, Seattle Milk Fund has awarded more than $16M to local families.
+In 2016, Seattle Milk Fund presented 280 child care and family support grants, with a total of $256,777 awarded to grantees.
+Since changing its giving focus in 1965 to provide higher education and family support grants, and in 1990 to include child care grants, Seattle Milk Fund has awarded more than $17M to local families.

 Seattle Milk Fund would not be here today without the dedication of its volunteers and supporters.
 Seattle Milk Fund, up until 2009, was a completely volunteer-run organization.

 Our supporters and volunteers are a crucial part of the Seattle Milk Fund family, and we are very proud of their longstanding commitment to our mission.
 Since its inception in 1907, many of our supporters and volunteers have belonged to heritage giving circles to help support Seattle Milk Fund.
 Our heritage giving circles continue to fundraise and volunteer for Seattle Milk Fund events and committees throughout the year.